 Pick the right fabric (or leather)

-Don’t forget about leather—it’s super durable and semi-aniline finished leathers have a protective finish that’s easy to wipe clean when your little ones spill.
+And don’t dismiss leather—it’s super durable and semi-aniline finished leathers have a protective finish that’s easy to wipe clean when your little ones spill.
 Check out our Leather Guide for family-friendly leather recommendations.

 Consider the cushions

 The cushions can make a big difference in how your sofa looks and feels over time.
-We recommend loose (unattached) seat cushions and back cushions for families for two reasons.
-1) Having the option to flip and rotate the cushions helps them last longer, especially if your kids like to jump on the sofa.
+We recommend loose (unattached) seat cushions and back cushions for families for two reasons: 1) Having the option to flip and rotate the cushions helps them last longer, especially if your kids like to jump on the sofa.
 2) If you end up with a bad stain or a snag in the fabric, you can flip a cushion over to hide it.

 Another tip: cushions with down in the them respond really well to a good plumping, going right back into shape.
 But you’ll need to fluff them pretty often, just like you would down pillows on your bed.
 If that kind of maintenance isn’t your thing, consider a sofa with foam cushions, which hold their shape longer (but don’t fluff up as nicely), or a tight (attached) back for a tidy look.
-For example, our Ian sofa combines foam cushions and a tight back for less maintenance.

 Photos by Room & Board